You Can Make A Difference

 - The Election.
-This election will fill four positions.
-Election is conducted by mail and the election ends on March 1, 2014.
+This election will fill three positions.
+Election is conducted by mail and the election ends on March 1, 2015.

 - The Board of Directors.
 The ATA Board of Directors is made up of 12 elected regular members and 6 appointed members: 3 independent retailers, 2 mutichannel retailers and 1 sales representative.

 - Terms and Obligations.
 Terms are 4 years in length and Directors pay the expenses associated with their service, which generally involves attending Board meetings in April and June as well as a meeting at the ATA Trade Show.
 Directors elected will serve from April 1, 2015 and serve through March 31, 2019.